 “The massive response by the NHS and the Carers meant I kept hearing the phrase ‘They deserve a medal’ so I have designed one”

 Called the Nightingale Star it has a central red circle with a broken edge based on the representations of the Covid-19 molecule we often see in the media.
-The central initials vary to acknowledge either the NHS, Carers or Volunteers.
+The Capital C initial acknowledges the NHS, the Carers, and all who have Cared during Covid.
 They are handmade using genuine glass enamel which, unlike resin, gives the greatest durability and amazing depth of colour.